 But competition needs to be balanced with maintaining stability.
 A safe and stable banking system is a critical component of the nation's economic infrastructure.

-The Government and policy makers look forward to working with the industry to meet the challenges I have raised today, and in implementing the Government's reform package announced on the weekend.
+The Government and policy makers look forward to working with the industry to meet the challenges I have raised today, as well as implementing the Government's reform package announced on the weekend.

-Thank you
+Thank you.